cristian-sulea/cristian-sulea-net/site/blog.md

 Welcome and I hope you find what you're looking for.
-While I mainly build it for myself, I hope that some of what I collect will be useful for others.
+While I build it mainly for myself, I hope that some of what I collect will be useful to others too.